SAP/fosstars-rating-core/docs/oss_security_rating.md

 1. Number of watchers for a GitHub repository.
 1. Programming languages that are used in a project.
 1. Package managers that are used in a project.
+1. If and how a project uses OWASP Dependency Check.
+1. If and how a project sets a CVSS threshold for OWASP Dependency Check to fail the build.

 ## Scores